toschdev/cli-app-testnet/README.md

-"Make it as easy as possible to run a testnet."
+"Make it as easy as possible to start a distributed testnet."

 # ignite testnet